-Apart from the regression slope that quantifies the strength of the SNARC effect, the smallest-number intercept (when relative magnitude of the numbers in both ranges is matched, i.e., the predicted dRT for 0 and 4 in Experiment 1 and for 1 and 4 in Experiment 2) and the mean-number intercept (i.e., the predicted dRT for 2.5 and 6.5 in Experiment 1 and for 3 and 6 in Experiment 2) can be determined in order to investigate the number mapping on the MNL.
-When discussing RMdependency and AMdependency of the SNARC effect, the following scenarios are possible (see Figures 1 and 2 and Table 1, for detailed elaboration of these complex-scenarios):
+Apart from the regression slope that quantifies the strength of the SNARC effect, the smallest number intercept (when relative magnitude of the numbers in both ranges is matched, i.e., the predicted dRT for 0 and 4 in Experiment 1 and for 1 and 4 in Experiment 2) and the mean-number intercept (i.e., the predicted dRT for 2.5 and 6.5 in Experiment 1 and for 3 and 6 in Experiment 2) can be determined in order to investigate the number mapping on the MNL.
+When discussing RMdependency and AMdependency of the SNARC effect, the following scenarios are possible (see Figures 1 and 2 and Table 1, for detailed elaboration of these scenarios):

-- 1. RMdependency of the number mapping on the MNL, but no difference in the strength of the SNARC effect between number ranges (i.e., different dRTs of critical numbers that are part of both number ranges, namely 4 and 5, but same SNARC slopes, same smallest-number intercepts and same mean-number intercepts) - Both RMdependency and AMdependency of the number mapping on the MNL, but no difference in the strength of the SNARC effect between number ranges (i.e., different dRTs of critical numbers, different smallest-number intercepts and different meannumber intercepts, but same SNARC slopes) - 3.
-AMdependency of the number mapping on the MNL, but no difference in the strength of the SNARC effect between number ranges (i.e., different smallest-number intercepts and different mean-number intercepts, but same dRTs of critical numbers and same SNARC slopes) note that concluding RMdependency of the number mapping on the MNL from finding a significant SNARC effect in both number ranges without testing dRTs of critical numbers is incorrect, because the SNARC effect and the MNL do not flexibly adjust to the used number range in this scenario
+- 1. RMdependency of the number mapping on the MNL, but no difference in the strength of the SNARC effect between number ranges (i.e., different dRTs of critical numbers that are part of both number ranges, namely 4 and 5) - 2.
+Both RMdependency and AMdependency of the number mapping on the MNL, but no difference in the strength of the SNARC effect between number ranges (i.e., different dRTs of critical numbers, different smallest-number intercepts and different meannumber intercepts) - 3.
+AMdependency of the number mapping on the MNL, but no difference in the strength of the SNARC effect between number ranges (i.e., different smallest-number intercepts and different mean-number intercepts) note that concluding RMdependency of the number mapping on the MNL from finding a significant SNARC effect in both number ranges without testing dRTs of critical numbers is incorrect